ShashaHan-collab/InfluenzaForecastNPI/README.md

 •	cowplot(R)

 •	scales(R)

-# Descriptions of the files
+# Descriptions of the files [Yan, pls note, the decsriptions inlcude ALL files and the folders that will be displayed under "main".
+If you think other structure is more appropriate.
+We need to discuss and reformulate the structure and rewirte the descriptions accordingly.]

 •	preprocessing.py Python script for the pre-processing operation.
 The script process with the raw data and generates the intermediate data.

-•	imputation_reglike.py: Python script for the main operation.[Is my interpretation here correct?]
+•	imputation_reglike.py[TODO: change the name to "XX".py I did not understand the roles of the file, pls discuss with me on the name]: Python script for the main operation.[Is my interpretation here correct?]
 The script estimates the effect of one-week increase in NPIs and forecast seasonal influenza activities using the intermediate data generated from the pre-process.
 The script generates the XX with respect to the study regions.

-•	calavgpercent.py: Python script to calculate mean, upper and lower bound of XXX[??I am not clear here].
+•	calavgpercent[TODO: change the name to "XX".py I did not understand the roles of the file, pls discuss with me on the name]]: Python script to calculate mean, upper and lower bound of XXX[??I am not clear here].

-•	calculateCI_v3.py: Python script to XXX.
+•	calculateCI_v3.py[TODO: change the name to calculate_statistics]: Python script to XXX.

 •	choosel_V2.py[TODO: change the name to param_mask_reg.py]: Python script to select the parameters for the second muliple regression model that are used to estimate the effect of a 1-week increase of mask-wearing interventions.